appetere/Miniblog.Core/README.md

 # Blog engine for ASP.NET Core 3.1

 3/8/2025 How to deploy
+Deleted the service in Cloud Run today (3/8/2025).

-Google Cloud Build is setup to deploy to Cloud Run.
+If need to deploy again, Google Cloud Build is setup to deploy to Cloud Run (see inline .yaml in the trigger).
 Simply make a change to the repo and push and it should trigger the build and deployment.
+Note this assumes appetere.com domain is still valid and Google Cloud account still live.

 A full-featured yet simple blog engine built on ASP.NET Core 3.1.